Skip to main content

 • built-in web.fetch or search-style retrieval is blocked on a local/private URL

-• built-in browser open/extract/navigation needs to reach a private bridge
+• built-in browse open/extract/click needs to reach a private bridge

-• the browser lane should be allowlisted to a reviewed public domain set
+• the browse lane should be allowlisted to a reviewed public domain set

-• the browser tool itself is already enabled and the remaining problem is clearly about web reachability rather than browser session sizing
+• the built-in browse tool itself is already enabled and the remaining problem is clearly about web reachability rather than session sizing

 Allowed And Blocked Domains